A-Dan-A/book-club/README.md

 ### Further Testing

 -   The website was tested on Google Chrome and Microsoft Edge browsers.
--   The website was viewed on a laptop and a smartphone as well as by resizing the browser window to test it this way.
+-   The website was viewed on a laptop and a smartphone as well as by using chrome developer tools to test different screen sizes.
 -   Testing was done to make sure all of the pages linked to each other and to any external links properly.

 ### Known Bugs